hsahovic/poke-env/docs/source/index.rst

 This project aims at providing a Python environment for interacting in `pokemon showdown <https://pokemonshowdown.com/>`__ battles, with reinforcement learning in mind.
 Welcome to its documentation!

 Poke-env offers a simple and clear API to manipulate Pokemons, Battles, Moves and many other pokemon showdown battle-related objects in Python.
-If also exposes an `open ai gym <https://gym.openai.com/>`__ interface to train reinforcement learning agents.
+It also exposes an `open ai gym <https://gym.openai.com/>`__ interface to train reinforcement learning agents.

 .. warning:: This module currently only supports gen 7 random battles.
 All singles gen 7 and gen 8 formats support is planned for Spring 2020.
 Support for other formats will arrive later.
 If you want a specific format to be supported, please `open an issue <https://github.com/hsahovic/poke-env/issues>`__.